-BDD: Fully Integrated Behavior Driven Development and Testing Support
+Fully Integrated Behavior-Driven Development (BDD) and Testing Support

-The Behavior Driven Development approach – BDD – centers around stories written in an « ubiquitous language » that describe the expected behavior of an application.
-The use of the human-readable language Gherkin allows technical as well as non-technical project stakeholders to participate in the authoring of feature descriptions and therefore tests.
+The Behavior-Driven Development approach – BDD – centers around stories written in an « ubiquitous language » that describe the expected behavior of an application.
+The use of the human-readable language Gherkin allows technical and non-technical project stakeholders to participate in the authoring of feature descriptions and therefore tests.
 Those descriptions serve as a base for the work of both developers (specification and feature descriptions) and testers (test steps).

 Using this approach, the test logic is clearly separated from the test implementation – leading to a clean and future-proof test design.